Chelsyshankiri/IS601_Homework5/readme.md

-# Homework5 - Command System
+# Plugins Architecture - Homework5

-This repository contains a Python project that implements a plugin-based command system for handling user inputs and performing various operations.
-The goal of this project is to demonstrate the use of classes, functions, and plugins to handle multiple commands dynamically.
+This repository implements a plugin-based command handling system in Python.
+The project demonstrates how to dynamically load and execute commands through a plugin system.

-## Branch: `commands`
+## Branches

-This branch includes the implementation of the command system where different commands can be executed based on user input.
+- **master**: The main branch with all the core functionality.
+- **commands**: A branch focused on implementing different command classes.
+- **plugins**: The current branch where the plugin system for command handling is implemented.

 ## Features

-- **AddCommand**: Adds two numbers provided by the user.
-- **Command Plugin System**: Dynamically load and execute commands.
-- **Extensibility**: Easy to add new commands by extending the existing plugin system.

-## Files

-- **`main.py`**: The main entry point of the application where commands are processed.
-- **`commands/`**: Contains the individual command classes that handle specific operations (e.g., AddCommand).
-- **`test_main.py`**: Contains unit tests for the command system to ensure correctness.
+- **Command Classes**: The project supports various command classes, such as `AddCommand`, which takes user input and returns the addition of two numbers.
+- **Plugin System**: The plugin system dynamically loads and handles commands, allowing for easy extension and customization without modifying the core logic.
+- **Testing**: Includes parameterized test cases to validate the functionality of command classes.

-## How to Run
+## Installation

-1. **Clone the repository:**
+1. Clone the repository:

     ```bash
     git clone https://github.com/Chelsyshankiri/IS601_Homework5.git
     ```

-2. **Navigate to the project directory:**
+2. Navigate to the project directory:

     ```bash
     cd Homework5
     ```

-3. **Switch to the `commands` branch:**
+3. Checkout the `plugins` branch to access the latest plugin system implementation:

     ```bash
-    git checkout commands
+    git checkout plugins
     ```

-4. **Run the main Python file:**
+4. Install any dependencies (if applicable).
     ```bash
+    pip3 install -r requirements.txt
+    ```

+5. **Run the main Python file:**
+    ```bash
     python main.py
     ```

-5. **Execute a command:**
+6. **Execute a command:**
     The program will prompt for user input.
 For example, to add two numbers:
     ```
     Type 'menu' to show menu